wezm/rsspls/README.md

 present.
 If the attribute is missing or the element is not a `time` element then `rsspls` will use the supplied format or attempt automatic parsing of the text content of the element.

+### Dynamic parameter in `feeds.toml`

+It is possible to insert strings dynamically into the `feeds.toml` config in order to enable using one template config for multiple similar webpages (e.g. different profiles of the same website).
+To do so, insert the string "%<example_key>" in the feed `title` string (or any other attribute).
+Running `rsspls --parameter example_key=exvalue` will then replace the "%<example_key>" string with "exvalue" and run `rsspls` on the config.

 ### Hosting